-Nonverbal therapies are fascinating and effective.
-Going beyond talk therapy, modalities such as EMDR, Brainspotting, somatic work and yoga tap into our bodies and the memories they store.
-The healing potential when nonverbal therapies are correctly utilized is vast.
+Non-talk therapies are fascinating and effective.
+Beyond talk therapy, modalities such as EMDR, Brainspotting, somatic work, and yoga, allow us to tap into our bodies and the memories they store—the healing potential when non-talk therapeutic approaches are correctly utilized is vast.

-Many clients come to The Viva Center eager to begin nonverbal work and are hopeful about the healing results they will experience.
-Our team of clinicians has witnessed the power of these modalities time-and-time again.
+Many clients come to The Viva Center eager to begin non-talk work and are hopeful about the healing results they will experience.
+Our team of clinicians has witnessed the power of these modalities time and time again.
 So they are also hopeful and humbled by the opportunity to apply them with a new client.

-As nonverbal therapies bring our full bodies into each session, sometimes clients are surprised by the intensity, pace, or process they experience.
-I sat down with our EMDR-trained clinician Kristen Moyer to provide this guide on what to expect while engaging in nonverbal therapy.
+As non-talk therapies bring our full bodies into each session, sometimes clients are surprised by the intensity, pace, or process they experience.
+I sat down with our EMDR-trained clinician Kristen Moyer to provide this guide on what to expect.

 Your pace and path = Your pace and path